 The worst enemy to long term returns is selling at the wrong time.
 Many people think that buying at the wrong time is the problem.
 However, that’s rarely the case.

-Let’s imagine an unlucky investor who had some money to invest and saw that the market in 2007 was rising.
+Let’s imagine an unlucky investor.
+She had some money to invest and saw that the market in 2007 was rising.

 Ms. Unlucky heard all about the great returns from the market and wanted to set herself up for a good future.
 She didn’t have a lot of knowledge about the market.
 However, a colleague told her that an S&P 500 index fund would give her stock market exposure and she could set it and forget it.

 She even spoke to Mr. Risk Averse who said the stock market was a fool’s game and that everything was going to crash.
-He had been mostly out of the market for years and missed all the gains and he wasn’t about to get in now.
-He had a few stocks but nothing big.
+He had been mostly out of the market for years.
+Yes, he’d missed all the gains but he’d catch up when it crashed.
+He wasn’t about to get in now.
+He still held a few stocks but nothing big.
 It was too risky and overpriced!

-After these discussions; she read some books, learned about the risks involved with stocks, decided she was comfortable with those risk and put a part of her money she didn’t need for the next decade in the market.
+After these discussions, she read some books and learned about the risks involved with stocks.
+Ms. Unlucky decided she was comfortable with those risk and put a part of her money she didn’t need for the next decade in the market.
 She was young, had a long term horizon and had some cash on the side in bonds and savings accounts already.

 It was time to dive into the world of stocks.